Elon Hogsett: Brief return to the Tigers

 In 1944, with personnel depleted due to World War II, Hogsett attempted a comeback with the Detroit Tigers.
 At age 40, he was the ninth oldest player in Major League Baseball that year.
 He made three relief appearances totaling 6 1/3 innings without allowing an earned run and appeared in his final major league game on June 3, 1944.
 On June 4, 1944, the Tigers released Hogsett to the Minneapolis Millers.
 He finished the season with the Millers, compiling a 5–7 record and a 6.83 ERA.

 In 330 career games in the American League, Hogsett threw 1,222 innings with 114 games started, 160 games finished, and 33 saves.
 He also posted a .226 batting average (91-for-403) with 46 runs, six home runs and 27 RBIs.

 Family and later years

 Hogsett was married in 1928 to Mabel Edith Wilson.
 They had two children: Virginia, born in 1935, and Stanley Gordon, born in 1940.
 Hogsett and Mabel remained married until Mabel's death in 1980.

 After retiring from baseball, Hogsett worked as a sporting goods salesman.
 He later moved back to Kansas and worked for many years as a traveling liquor salesman.
 He lived in Hays, Kansas.
-He died in 2001 at age 97 after moving to a rest home.
+After moving to a rest home, Hogsett died in 2001 at age 97.